SimcoeAI/simcoeai.github.io/Requests.md

 ## Interviewing Candidates

+See [Interview Workflow](#interview-workflow) learn about the candidate interview workflow.

 ### Interview Invitation

 To send an invitation email to a candidate in a screening queue to take an online interview, use the following request: